 The next-generation AirPods Pro are expected to be able to play a sound for location tracking purposes.
 Emitting a sound will let users locate their AirPods Pro if they are lost or misplaced somewhere nearby.

 Getting the hardware of the AirPods Pro into a smaller package has proven to be challenging, so there could ultimately be changes to the planned design.

 Apple is reportedly finding it difficult to integrate AirPods Pro features, antennas, and microphones into a chassis that's reduced in size.

-Aside from the design changes, the AirPods Pro 2 are expected to be identical to the current version of the AirPods Pro, and we haven't heard rumors of new features.
+Aside from the design changes and the new sensors, the AirPods Pro 2 are expected to be identical to the current version of the AirPods Pro, and we haven't heard rumors of new features.

 Expect spatial audio support, fast device pairing, quick device switching, Active Noise Cancellation, and Transparency Mode.

 A future version of the AirPods Pro could include a USB-C connector instead of a Lightning connector, as Apple is rumored to be planning to introduce iPhone 15 models with a USB-C port instead of a Lightning port in 2023 to comply with new regulations being introduced in Europe.

 The AirPods Pro 2 are not expected to feature a USB-C port, with Apple instead opting for Lightning for this year's refresh.
 The USB-C design revision will be implemented in 2023 or beyond.

 The AirPods Pro 2 are expected to see a 2022 launch, with the earbuds likely set to debut in the fall alongside new iPhones.